 If you’re getting a bit rocked-out on your Great Ocean Road drive, Port Campbell is a cute little seaside village with cafes, restaurants, shops and galleries to enjoy.
 And as you can see, has a great beach and plenty of greenery too.

-It’s right in the centre of the strip of coastal formations too, so makes a great location to base yourself in.
+The town lies in the centre of the strip of coastal formations too, so makes a great location to base yourself in.
 See below for accommodation options in Port Campbell.

 5. Island Archway & The Razorback

 Continuing east, it’s a 100m walk to Island Archway from the car park, and a 400m walk to an unusual formation called the Razorback, formed by wave erosion and wind-blown spray.

 6. Shipwreck Walk & Loch Ard Gorge

 The Great Ocean Road’s Loch Ard Gorge is one of the more well-known spots along this drive.
 Looking at the beautiful picture below, it’s not hard to see why!

 Named after the Loch Ard shipwreck, this amazing gorge can be viewed along the short Shipwreck Walk.
 So many ships got wrecked along this particular section of coastline during the rush to Australia’s goldfields that it’s known as Shipwreck Coast!